 The total economic impact of our company in foreign countries is positive cash flow.
 When we visit places, we spend money and tip well as tourists.
 If models join our company from another country, they make significant income having 1-on-1 private video chats with a largely American audience.
 We bring money everywhere we go and we leave a lot of it behind.

-So please don't arrest us because we sometimes get undressed in private.
+So please don't arrest us because we may or may not sometimes get undressed in a private video chat.

 In these cases we try to adhere to common sense and hope everyone else will too.
 Independent models are not in any common-sense understanding of the law conducting business locally while traveling.
 They aren't opening bank accounts or conducting financial transactions commercially.
 They are not becoming an employee of a local business.
 We are not involved in any of the marketplaces that visa/immigration laws intend to regulate.

 What we do is mostly invisible, even if very public.
 Models can block the country they reside in from being able to see their profile.
 Any experiences can be 1-on-1 in a private chat with a customer.
 And models perform using a stage name.